 For some people owning a proper brick, garage is just never possible.
 This could be due to the lack of space at the side of their house or garden or maybe due to planning regulations.

-Well, fear not, there is a solution and that is the pop-up garage.
+Well, fear not, there is a solution and that is the best portable garage.
 These will end up costing you a lot less than a normal garage and might actually end up being a better option in the long run.
-You really need to have a look at some of the best options on the market before you buy yours which is why we have put together the top 10 out there.
+You really need to have a look at some of the best options on the market before you buy yours which is why we have put together the top 10 best portable garages out there.

 The best Portable Garages In The UK

 1. FOXHUNTER Heavy Duty Waterproof 3m x 6m Carport

 This pop up garage has a ground coverage of 18 square metres and is fully waterproof with a 180g polyethylene cover.
 It has a removal front door and the back door is also removable.
 The doors can also be rolled up as well.
 This is great for if its a hot day when you are working on your car so that you can get a bit of air flowing through.